ghiridhars/parayanam_app/HOW THIS WORKS.md

 - **Usability**: Intuitive UI with Material Design
 - **Scalability**: Extensible to additional books and features

-The app successfully addresses the complex requirements of managing multi-day reading sessions with varying reader capacities, dual progress tracking, and calendar-based visualization, all while maintaining data integrity and user-friendly operation.
+The app successfully addresses the complex requirements of managing multi-day reading sessions with varying reader capacities, triple progress tracking (lines, paragraphs, and chapters), and calendar-based visualization, all while maintaining data integrity and user-friendly operation.

 ---